A cheap website might not be the answer

 Whether the driver lives in England, Scotland, Wales or overseas is not relevant, and so competition amongst other websites in search engine results is not really an issue.
 For example a search for

-Jake Hill racing driver will find his website with very little effort.
+Jake Hill racing driver should max his website really easy to find.

 A website for a plumber